shelkesagar29/shelkesagar29.github.io/_posts/2025-05-05-first-post.markdown

 > - GitHub Pages automatically builds the site using Jekyll (no need to run jekyll build yourself).
 > - You don’t need to host the `_site/ folder` — GitHub builds it for you.

+### New Posts

+After website is up and running with your first post, later posts are easy.
+You just need to follow steps 4 and 5 after adding new post to `_posts` folder.